Last update: 2020-04-07

 Paul as well can say:

-6 just as David also describes the blessedness of the man to whom God imputes righteousness apart from works:
+6 So also David speaks of the blessedness of those to whom God reckons righteousness apart from works:

-8 Blessed is the man to whom the Lord shall not impute sin.”
-(Romans 4)
+8 blessed is the one against whom the Lord will not reckon sin.”
+(Romans 4:6-8)

 This is because “keeping the commands” is not the same as doing specific works.